-Indicative meaning refers to the relation between the depth of deposition of the indicator and the water level at the time of

-- 265 deposition (Shennan, 1982; Van de Plassche, 1986; Hijma et al., 2015).
-Where it regards the indicative meaning of sampled basal peat, the type of peat collected (botanical composition, sedimentology, clastic admixture) as well as aspects of the geological setting (location in palaeolandscape and associated hydrological regime) contribute to specifying the indicative meaning of that sample.
+Indicative meaning refers to the relation between the depth of deposition of the indicator and the water level at the time of deposition (Shennan, 1982; Van de Plassche, 1986; Hijma et al., 2015).
+Where it regards the indicative meaning of sampled basal peat, the type of peat collected (botanical composition, sedimentology, clastic admixture) as well as aspects of geological setting (location in palaeolandscape and associated hydrological regime) contribute to specifying the indicative meaning of that sample.
 Bos et al. (2012) provided a classification key for organics and an overview of the distribution of basal peats underlying the Rhine-Meuse delta.
-They mapped the different facies (peat types) and distinguished between tidally (reed, - 270 clayey), river-flooding (woody), and seepage- or precipitation-dominated (fens, bogs) hydrological regimes in the downstream, inland, and rim sectors of the Rhine-Meuse palaeovalley, respectively.
-Van de Plassche (1982, 1986), Kiden (1995), Kiden et al. (2002), Makaske et al. (2003) and Van de Plassche et al. (2005, 2010) developed generic indicative meaning attribution schemes for Dutch settings, which were further developed for the Rhine-Meuse basal peats by Cohen (2005), Berendsen et al. (2007) and Hijma and Cohen (2019).
-In HOLSEA terms: any basal peat sample can be attributed a GWL-related indicative - 275 meaning forming an upper limit to MSL, a so-called ULD.
-In specific cases, these can be upgraded to a sea level related indicative meaning, allowing to define a SLIP.
+They mapped the different facies (peat types) and distinguished between tidally (reed, clayey), river-flooding (woody), and seepage- or precipitation-dominated (fens, bogs) hydrological regimes in the downstream, inland, and rim sectors of the Rhine-Meuse palaeovalley, respectively.
+Van de Plassche (1982, 1986), Kiden (1995), Kiden et al. (2002), Makaske et al. (2003) and Van de Plassche et al. (2005, 2010) developed generic indicative meaning attribution schemes for Dutch settings, which were further developed for the Rhine-Meuse basal peats by Cohen (2005), Berendsen et al.

+(2007) and Hijma and Cohen (2019).
+In HOLSEA terms: any basal peat sample can be attributed a GWL related indicative meaning forming an upper limit to MSL, an ULD.
+In specific cases these can be upgraded to a sea level related indicative meaning, allowing to define a SLIP.

-3.3.1 GWL vs MSL indicative meaning
+3.3.1 GWL vs. MSL indicative meaning

 The diverse peat types that make up basal peat beds formed under different hydrological regimes with varying year-round water depths (e.g., woody swamps, reed marshes, sedge fens, mossy blanket bogs).
 For this reason, each sample is assigned an indicative meaning and indicative range according to Table 1 (Törnqvist et al., 1998; Makaske et al., 2003; Cohen, 2005; Berendsen et al., 2007; Bos et al., 2012; Hijma and Cohen, 2019).
 Based on that indicative meaning, the reference water level (RWL) is calculated, which represents the height of the water level at the time the water-level indicator was formed.
 The RWL is the midpoint of the indicative range (IR).
-This classification is the first step for relating the sample to a former GWL.
-A second step is determining if the GWL is linked to a marine-relatable RWL such as Mean High Water (MHW), e.g. for sites fringing a contemporary lagoon or estuary.
-If this is the case, the sample is also relatable to a past MSL (RSL) based on palaeo-tidal conditions (Sect.
-4.1.2), and may define a SLIP.
+This classification is the first step for relating the sample to a former GWL level.
+The second step is to determine if the GWL can also be related to a marine RWL such as Mean High Water (MHW).
+If this is the case, the sample is related to a past MSL based on palaeo-tidal conditions (Sect.
+4.1.2), and a SLIP is defined.
+The indicative water depth specifications of each peat type thus propagate into the eventual age-depth values as one of several vertical corrections terms.
+Table 1 also includes organic subaquatic gyttja deposits, which are LLD and potential SLIP data points, when encountered topping basal peats (3 out of 32 gyttja samples in the dataset).
+For brackish mollusca and charcoal beds traced along dune flank the indicative meaning is determine separately per case, thus those are excluded from this table.